Subhoshri/MannMitra/README.md

 # MannMitra

 ## Overview
-MindMate is a Generative AI-powered mental wellness platform designed for Indian youth.
+MannMitra is a Generative AI-powered mental wellness platform designed for Indian youth.
 It provides a confidential, empathetic, and interactive environment where students and young adults can engage with AI-driven companions, track their emotions, and receive personalized guidance.
-Built with Google Cloud’s Gemini API, MindMate addresses the stigma and accessibility barriers that often prevent young people from seeking mental health support.
+Built with Google Cloud’s Gemini API, MannMitra addresses the stigma and accessibility barriers that often prevent young people from seeking mental health support.

 ## Problem Statement
 Mental health remains a significant societal taboo in India.
 Young adults face high academic and social pressures, yet affordable, stigma-free, and accessible resources for mental wellness are limited.
 This creates a gap where individuals hesitate to seek professional help due to cost, unavailability, or fear of judgment.

 ## Solution
-MindMate offers a personalized and interactive mental wellness experience through AI.
+MannMitra offers a personalized and interactive mental wellness experience through AI.
 It adapts to users’ needs by creating relatable AI personas, analyzing daily reflections, and providing actionable tools for stress management and self-care.

 ### Key Features